OliinykViktor/OliinykViktor/README.md

 ### Hi there, I'm Viktor👋

-**I'm a Front-end Developer specializing in React based and based.**
+**I'm a Front-end Developer specializing in React based and based Ukraine.**